 Data governance vs. data management #2: The people

-Meanwhile, data management is all about execution — implementing the governance framework and influencing the organization’s business goals.
-This involves everything from defining rules for data storage to setting up access rights and controls.
+Meanwhile, data management would be all about execution — implementing the governance framework and influencing the organization’s business goals.
+This involved everything from defining rules for data storage to setting up access rights and controls.

-So, it involves more technical roles, such as a data engineer, architect, or database administrator (DBA).
+So, it required purely technical roles, such as a data engineer, architect, or database administrator (DBA).

 Data governance vs. data management #3: The technology